compusciencing/compusciencing.github.io/_posts/2023-09-20-makingcs-education.md

 - Adding a fading mode to the external LEDs using [pwmio](https://docs.circuitpython.org/en/latest/shared-bindings/pwmio/index.html)
 - Dimming with the DotStar is a bit finicky---it is not as smooth as I think it should be.
 I might need to change the dimming range and update frequency.
 - Solder snaps to the board so that it can more easily be removed.
+- Add an indication when a long-press is recorded (flash the LEDs, for example).

 ## Reflections